rayyan-naufal/CheckPack/README.md

 # CheckPack 🎒

-**CheckPack** is a modern, mobile-first inventory and packing list management application built with robust web technologies and wrapped for Android performance.
-It helps users organize their items, create packing lists, and track inventory with ease.
+**CheckPack** is a simple inventory and packing list app for Android.
+It helps you organize items and track what you pack.

+## 📥 Download

+Want to try it out?
+Download the latest `.apk` from the [Releases](https://github.com/rayyan-naufal/CheckPack/releases) page.

 ## 🚀 Key Features